 Winter Activities

 When snow covers the Alps, it's time for winter sports.
-Skiing is a popular choice, with many resorts providing slopes for all skill levels.
-Snowboarding is also fun, and there are parks made just for snowboarders who want to do tricks.
+Skiing is a popular choice.
+Many resorts provide slopes for all skill levels.
+Snowboarding is also fun.
+There are parks made just for snowboarders who want to do tricks.

 Summer Activities

 As the snow melts, the Alps turn into a green place.
-Hiking trails open up, and you can walk through valleys and up mountains.
-Paragliding is another way to see the scenery, as you can fly over the mountains.
+Hiking trails open up.
+You can walk through valleys and up mountains.
+Paragliding is another way to see the scenery.
+You can fly over the mountains.

 Villages and Food